 Celebrate Earth Day: Raising Children to be Environmental Stewards

-There are many ways caregivers and parents can embrace nature and provide environmental stewardship learning opportunities for their children- some are as simple as planting a vegetable garden.
-Planting a garden and growing your own produce is a great way to show your children that vegetables and fruit can be locally bought, or better yet grown in your own yard.
-By growing or buying local, we are teaching children that there are always better ways to do things that involve less carbon emissions, less usage of pesticides, and better overall usage of our local lands.
+There are many ways caregivers and parents can embrace nature and provide environmental stewardship learning opportunities for their children – some are as simple as planting a vegetable garden.
+Planting a garden and growing your own produce is a great way to show your children that fruits and vegetables can be bought locally, or better yet grown in your own yard.
+By growing or buying local, we are teaching children that there are better ways to do things that involve less carbon emissions, less usage of pesticides, and result in better usage of our local lands.

 If growing your own garden is not doable, there are other things that can be done and most of them for free!
-Going for a walk in nature not only gets you out of the house and away from the screen- but also provides an opportunity to educate your children about nature and the philosophy of “leaving no trace.”
-Volunteering or spending time at a local animal shelter is a great way to breed empathy and sympathy for other living creatures; while asking of donations to an environmental cause your child picks instead of birthday presents, can help them to understand what it means to prioritize giving to a cause they care about over receiving physical things.
+Going for a nature walk not only gets you out of the house and away from the screen, but also provides an opportunity to educate your children about nature and the philosophy of “leaving no trace.”
+Volunteering or spending time at a local animal shelter is a great way to breed empathy and sympathy for other living creatures.
+Encourage your child to ask family and friends to donate to an environmental cause in their name (in lieu of birthday presents), which can help them to understand what it means to prioritize giving to a cause they care about over receiving physical things.

 Here in Toledo we are lucky to have a great zoo that is affordable and fun!
 While you enjoy and view the wild animals, take some time to talk about why these animals can no longer live in their natural habitat and why we need to conserve the natural world so that one day the animals at the zoo will no longer need to live in enclosures and can again live freely in their natural habitat.